godotengine/godot-docs/tutorials/xr/deploying_to_android.rst

 -----------------------------

-The vendors plugin can be downloaded from the asset library, search for "OpenXR vendors" and install the one named "Godot OpenXR Vendors plugin for Godot 4.3".
+The vendors plugin can be downloaded from the asset library, search for "OpenXR vendors" and install the one named "Godot OpenXR Vendors plugin v4".

 .. image:: img/openxr_loader_asset_lib.webp